mapbox/magic-cfn-resources/readme.md

 # magic-cfn-resources

 Builds [Lambda-backed custom Cloudformation resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html).
-When `magic-cfn-resources`'s' `build` method is used, a `Lambda` function is built and used to create a resource.
+When `magic-cfn-resources`'s' `build` method is used, a Lambda function is built and used to build a custom resource.
 Resources that can be built with `magic-cfn-resources` are: `SnsSubscription`, `DynamoDBStreamLabel`, `StackOutputs`, and `SpotFleet`.

 ## Provided resources in detail: